D4rkr4ver/glowing-batman/README.md

 README
 ======
 First test-project.
-Plain PHP without framework, to get more knowledge of PHP functionality.
+Plain PHP with Composer, to get more knowledge of PHP functionality.
 Next project will likely be done in Symfony2.

 INSTALLATION
 ------------